joshuadavidnelson/cmb_field_map/readme.md

 Google Maps field type for [Custom Metaboxes and Fields for WordPress](https://github.com/WebDevStudios/Custom-Metaboxes-and-Fields-for-WordPress).

-The `pw_map` field stores the latitude/longitude values which you can then use to display a map in your theme.
+The `pw_map` field stores the latitude/longitude values which you can then use to display a map in your theme, as well as the search map field (saved as "address").

 ## Usage